Sunshine Fest 2025

 March 19-20, 2025 • Washington, D.C.

-As we celebrate the 20th anniversary of national Sunshine Week, we’re organizing an in-person conference to find solutions to pressing problems in freedom of information across all disciplinary and geographic boundaries.
+As we recognize the 20th anniversary of national Sunshine Week, we’re organizing an in-person conference to find solutions to pressing problems in freedom of information across all disciplinary and geographic boundaries.

-We’ll bring together journalists, record custodians, policy makers, historians, librarians, academics, commercial data providers, and all other constituencies who care about transparency at the local, state, federal and global levels of government.
+We are bringing together journalists, record custodians, policy makers, historians, state FOI coalitions, librarians, academics, civil society nonprofit groups, commercial data providers, and all other constituencies who care about transparency at the local, state, federal and global levels of government.

 We want to bring requesters and the government to the same table and identify solutions for improving the public’s ability to acquire information they need to self-govern.
 The goal: Strengthen democracy, communities, and individuals’ lives.